1

 31

-32 | Continued LIC9099-C, page 2
+32 | Continued LIC9099-C page 2

-A copy of the Complaint Investigation Report LIC9099-A, and LIC9099-C was provided to the Co-Executive Director Jonathan Barrios.
-There were no deficiencies cited.
-An exit interview was conducted |
+Appeal rights were discussed, and copies of the Complaint Investigation Report LIC9099-A, LIC9099-C, and LIC9099-D were provided to Co-Executive Director Jonathan Barrios.